-EaseUS Todo Backup Home review
+EaseUS Todo Backup Home full review

 Backup of all your important data is a must for even home computers, but over 40 percent of PC and laptop users, at least in the US, back up less than once a year, if at all, according to a Harris Interactive report commissioned by another backup provider, Backblaze.
 See also: Group test: what's the best backup software?

 EaseUS Todo Backup Home aims to make it a fire-and-forget task.
 One of a range of backup products from the company, which includes workstation and server versions, this application provides both file and system backup.

 The interface is clearly set out and easy to follow.
 It does intelligent things like offering likely local drives you might want to back up to and calculating the size of a backup before you choose its destination.